department-of-veterans-affairs/va.gov-cms/READMES/workflow.md

 1. Write a manual to test ticket completion.

 ## Git
 To avoid cluttering up the repo with lots of branches, fork the repo and push your branches to your fork and make your pull request from your fork to the upstream repo.
 You can use the GitHub CLI, [`gh`](https://cli.github.com/), to make PRs from the command line much faster.
 Or after you push you will see a link in the output to ctrl + click and create a new PR from the branch you just pushed.
+[Getting started](./getting-started.md).

 ### Branches
 We are currently working off a single `main` branch. `main` is protected and requires both approval from code review and passing tests to be merged.
 Commits within pull requests are squashed and merged when they are accepted so that the only relate to one git commit, even if they originally contained multiple commits, the commit messages are added as a bulleted list so they are retained in the merge commit.